chef/monitoring-integration-automate/prometheus/Prometheus_Monitor_configuration_and_alerting.md

     cd ~
     ```

-1. Refer to the [AlertManager Download Page](https://prometheus.io/download/#alertmanager) for the updated version of Alertmanager.
+1. Refer to the [Alertmanager Download Page](https://prometheus.io/download/#alertmanager) for the updated version of Alertmanager.

 1. Execute the following command to download and install the Alertmanager: